wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/simulation-gui.rst

 WPILib has extended robot simulation to introduce a graphical user interface (GUI) component.
 This allows teams to easily visualize their robot's inputs and outputs.

-.. note:: The Simulation GUI is very similar in many ways to the Glass Dashboard.
+.. note:: The Simulation GUI is very similar in many ways to :ref:`Glass <docs/software/wpilib-tools/glass/introduction:Introduction to Glass>`.
 Some of the following pages will link to Glass sections that describe elements common to both GUIs.

 Running the GUI
 ---------------